 PUBG clearly has the gritty, militaristic aesthetic down, but Fortnite goes for a much lighter, Pixar-esque cartoon style akin to Team Fortress 2 or Overwatch.
 That can have its disadvantages in gameplay terms, however.
 When you stand out so brightly against the rest of the world you are much easier to spot.
 On the other hand, in PUBG, it is easier to blend in to the greys, browns, and dark greens of Erangel.

 Fortnite might look more appealing, but who wins out in the Fortnite vs. PUBG graphics stakes really depends on personal preference.

-Helped by the art style, PUBG’s gameplay is a more stressful, serious experience with matches that often last longer - provided you stay alive, that is.
-It is great for the masochists amongst you.
-Fortnite's is faster and more accessible - especially in Blitz mode - and it is easier to get to the top 30-or-so players if you avoid Tilted Towers.
+PUBG’s gameplay is a more stressful, serious experience with matches that often last longer – provided you stay alive, that is.
+Fortnite is faster and more accessible and it’s easier to get to the top 30-or-so players if you avoid Tilted Towers.
 However, once you get there, building is essential to win, so make sure you read up on our top Fortnite building tips.

 When it comes to Fortnite vs. PUBG, there are similarities that cannot be ignored.
 That said, there are a number of differences between Fortnite and PUBG.
 Fortnite is bright, accessible, and has a denser map, whereas PUBG is gritty, complex, stressful, and boasts multiple maps.